booch/resume/resume.md

 * Software engineer with over 25 years of industry experience.
-* Agile player/coach, focused on improving how teams work — both their processes and their technical practices.
+* Agile player/coach, focused on improving how teams work — including processes and technical practices.
 * Experienced Ruby on Rails web developer with strong DevOps skills.

 Highlights
 ----------

-* Team lead, improving team processes and technical skills.
 * Mentored developers in Agile methodologies and Java programming.
 * Consistently active member of local developer communities.
 * Frequent speaker at conferences and local user groups.